Trouble started as soon as I opened the door.

 We all have 99 problems. #100 does not need to be overwhelming your loved ones with gripes, as the lead story when they walk through the door.
 Every day has its ‘roses’ and its ‘thorns’.
 Try leading with the roses!
 Also throw in something you learned or how, perhaps, you felt brave and pushed yourself outside your comfort zone.

-For the next week, I challenge you to tell your partner, roommate, or friend one positive thing, no matter how small, that happened to you during the day when you first see them.
+For the next week, we challenge you to tell your partner, roommate, or friend one positive thing, no matter how small, that happened to you during the day when you first see them.
 As a bonus, make it something you appreciate about them.

 One of the greatest gifts you can give those close to you, that costs zero dollars, is appreciation.